Pastoral Care

 PSHEE (Personal, Social, Health and Economics Education) is another platform for pastoral care.
 During PSHEE lessons, topics such as making and keeping friends, coping with change, healthy lifestyles and learning strategies are discussed and new skills are learnt.

-Circle Time is built into PSHEE and provides a safe and structured opportunity for children to raise any issues that are concerning them, as well as better understand and learn from their peers.
+In the Junior Department, Circle Time is built into PSHEE and provides a safe and structured opportunity for children to raise any issues that are concerning them, as well as better understand and learn from their peers.
+In the Senior Department, students are welcome to share their perspectives on how individual and society’s wellbeing could be enhanced through both positive thinking and action.

 Grateful to have had my son attend Fairley House.
 The understanding and support for my son and myself, together with the staff expertise on dyslexia, have made it possible to go from strength to strength.